ajhl49/Structs-and-Algos-JavaScript/README.md

 # Structs-and-Algos-JavaScript
 Repository demonstrating implementations of several data structures and algorithms using basic JavaScript.
+This repository/package can be imported into Node.js modules for use.

 # Data Structures Implemented